-These are great for low-light or evening running with ambient light and they’ll also ensure that you’re seen.
-They run off of two AAA batteries, so you’d have to replace these frequently so they don’t die while you’re running.
+These are great for low-light or evening running with ambient light, and they’ll also ensure that you’re seen.
+They run off of two AAA batteries, and you have to replace these fairly frequently.

 Some customers have said that the sweat from their hands or condensation has entered into the housing, which caused the light to stop working.
 Knuckle Lights does have a 5-year warranty against material defects.
 Should you find that your light stops working, contact them and they’ll tell you what the process is.

 - Wide beam of light that doesn’t bounce

 - Some customers have mentioned that they have stopped working when they come into contact with moisture

 Top Shoe Lights